phys-jychen/dss-pid/README.md

 Then, the BDT response is stored in the output ROOT file, whose name has a prefix ‘bdt’, in your current directory.
 While modifying `src/BDT.cxx`, make sure that the input variables are identical to those in `bdt.cxx`, including the order!

+Notice: to speed up and reduce memory consumption, remember to combine the ROOT files of every class before running `iPID -b`.
+This can be done with `hadd`.

 ### Printing to CSV
 After the TMVA output file of classification is created, you can plot the ROC (receiver operating characteristic) curves to understand the performance of BDT better.
 To do so, you have to dump the true positive (TP) values, true negative (TN) values, etc. to make the plot.
 Execute:
 ```shell